What is Insulation and How Does it Work?

 Why should I insulate my home?

-What did our insulation research tell us?
+What does our latest study tell us?

 What are the benefits of insulating my home?

-• Stop wasting heat - If your loft insulation is inefficient, a quarter of your home heat escapes through the roof.
+• Stop wasting heat - If your loft insulation is inefficient, a quarter of your home heat escapes through the roof

 • Quick to install - Loft or attic insulation is easy to install and causes minimal disruption to your home